 Being a medical assistant is a rewarding career with many responsibilities.
-At NCC, you will prepare for both administrative and clinical duties and responsibilities.
+At National Career College, you will prepare for both administrative and clinical duties and responsibilities.
 When assisting the physician during clinical procedures, there is ample opportunity to show compassion.
 By performing administrative tasks, medical assistants contribute to the productivity and efficiency of the office.

 How Long Is Medical Assistant School?

 National Career College’s Medical Assistant School is designed to be completed in 8 months.
 Prospective students can take classes in the Morning, Afternoon, or Evening on campus.

 What Will You Learn In Medical Assistant School?

 Training programs for medical assistants are designed for aspiring healthcare professionals.
 No experience in the medical field is needed to begin.
 Annually, National Career College’s team of industry experts assemble to create the most up-to-date training.
-NCC’s straightforward classes teach students various topics including:
+National Career College’s straightforward classes teach students various topics including:

 - Medical Assisting Roles and Responsibilities: an overview of the roles and responsibilities of a medical assistant including legal and ethical issues, basic medical terminology, clinical aspects of medical assisting, and more.

 - Anatomy & Physiology/Clinical Procedures I: an introduction to clinical aspects of medical assisting including circulatory, respiratory and immune systems functions; drawing blood; use of EKG and other monitors; and, more.

 - Medical Office Administration: essential procedures for medical office management.